madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ```

-My expectation would be there is nothing using `snap` in a fresh system using only software from official repositories.

-There is one more very disturbing thing to complain.
-Someone designs `snap` to use `squashfs` and now each *snap* needs a `loop` device.
-Suddenly, people end up seeing a lot of `loop` devices in system, even those that do not use `snap` like me.
+There is one more thing to complain.
+Someone designed `snap` to use `squashfs` and now each *snap* needs a `loop` device.
+Suddenly, people end up seeing a lot of `loop` devices in system, even those that do not directly use `snap` like me.
 This is real nuisance for something that is expected to take world over.

 And what do they do?
 In place of fixing the root of problem and come with something better, they are starting to [modify](https://bugs.launchpad.net/ubuntu/+source/gnome-disk-utility/+bug/1637984) GNOME desktop UI tools now, such as `gnome-disks`, not to list snap `loop` devices.
 An initial bad decision is followed by even more bad decisions to cover up the initial bad one.
 What about *GNU coreutils*, will they hack them too?
 What about all third-party software (e.g. *VeraCrypt*)?
-Oh, they compiled its code in GNOME too, next one in the list?
+Oh, they compiled its code in GNOME too.
+What is next one in the list?
+Getting rid of KDE, and so on.

 ##Summary